Asgaros/asgaros-forum/readme.txt

 6. Manage general options

 == Changelog ==
+* Fixed: It is not longer possible to upload more files than allowed by modifying requests
 * Compatibility with WordPress 6.8
 = 3.0.0 =
 * Fixed: _load_textdomain_just_in_time PHP notice